Students often have questions about what their Open Access course will involve and what preparation is needed:

 I cannot attend any longer.
 Can I be refunded?

-Fees are not refundable after the end of the second week (i.e. week ending on the 16 October 2015).
-You must apply for a refund before this date.
-There will be an administrative charge of £25 per course (equivalent to 2 weeks of classes).
+Fees are not refundable after the end of the second week of the course.
+Any applications for a refund of your course fee must be made in writing to the Open Access administrator at firstname.lastname@example.org before this deadline.
+An administrative charge of £25 per course (equivalent to 2 weeks of classes) will be applied to all refunds.

-Please note that if you fail to attend for three weeks in a row without notifying the LfA office, the appropriate Language Co-ordinator or your course tutor, your name will be removed from the class register.
+Please note that if you fail to attend for three weeks in a row without notifying the Languages for All office, the appropriate Language Co-ordinator or your course tutor, we will assume that you do not intend to continue your classes and your name will be removed from the class register.